nathanvale/form-foundations/.github/ISSUE_TEMPLATE/Documentation.md

 ---
 name: "\U0001F41B Documentation"
-about: Imrovements or suggestions of Formik documentation
+about: Imrovements or suggestions of Form Foundations documentation
 ---

 ## 📖 Documentation